 The recent renovation retained the floor to ceiling windows that fill this room with natural light.
 Adjacent to this space is a private outdoor patio that makes for a wonderful addition to your gathering.
 This room is quite versatile, with multiple dining and seating options, making it perfect for larger San Francisco City Hall wedding receptions.

 Palio – Private Dining Option Three: Campo del Palio

-Campo del Palio is the main dining room of the restaurant and can be reserved for up to 60-80 seated guests.
+Campo del Palio is the main dining room of the restaurant and can be reserved for at least 50 guests and no more than 100 seated.
 Palio has re-imagined this space to make it as flexible as possible for different sizes of groups.
 It’s worth checking out if your San Francisco City Hall reception ends up on the bigger side.